pkmoore/rrapper/README.md

 ```
 Note that some of these settings can be reverted upon system restart.

+* An installed and working copy of our modified version of rr located [here](https://github.com/pkmoore/rr/)

+**Very Important Note: You must pull and use the spin-off branch from the repository containing our modified version of rr.
+The master branch tracks the unmodified version of rr provided by mozilla/rr**

+Other dependencies that may need to be installed using your Linux distribution's package manager:

 * Python 2.7.x
 * libpython2-dev
 * zlib